 Are you a Graduate?

-Finishing university can be both an exciting and daunting time, as graduates head out into the big wide world and embark on their career.
+Finishing university can be both an exciting and daunting time, as graduates head out into the big wide world and embark on their careers.
 A lot of graduates, however, find themselves in a position where they just don’t really know what they want their next step to be.

 If this sounds like you, then here are 4 steps that you should take in deciding what’s next after university.